toonvandeputte/tickets.fri3d.be/README.md

 # tickets.fri3d.be

+**Pulling her to docker-compose, moving target till the dust settles.**

-Ticket website for Fri3d Camp 2016
+Ticket website for Fri3d Camp 2018

 **This ships without a real config file, ask Jef for fr1ckets_priv.conf (there be SMTP creds).**